 As a final eligibility requirement, project developers must attest that project activities do not cause material violations of applicable laws (e.g., air, water quality, safety, etc.).
-To satisfy this requirement, project developers must submit a signed Attestation of Regulatory Compliance form prior to the commencement of verification activities each time the project is verified.
+To satisfy this requirement, project developers must submit a signed Attestation of Regulatory Compliance form for the reporting period prior to the commencement of verification activities each time the project is verified.
 Project developers are also required to disclose in writing to the verifier any and all instances of legal violations – material or otherwise – caused by the project activities.

 A violation should be considered to be “caused” by project activities if it can be reasonably argued that the violation would not have occurred in the absence of the project activities.
 If there is any question of causality, the project developer shall disclose the violation to the verifier.